TJSmith-hub/TerraGAN/README.md

 # TerraGAN

-This is a condistional GAN model trained to generate 3D terrain using an input segmentation map.
+This is a conditional GAN model trained to generate 3D terrain using an input segmentation map.
 Architecture consists of a U-Net generator and a PatchGAN discriminator.
 Built using Pytorch and monitored using MLFlow.

 Submission for University of Lincoln MSc Intelligent Vision Thesis 2022.